TarzanTheMan/Personal/Voice Authentication Project/Notebooks/README.md

 # README
-This folder contains all of the Python Notebooks
+This folder contains all of the Python Notebooks.
+The details below outline the standard of parameters used for model building, the naming convention for the input arrays, and a high-level overview of the purpose for each notebook.
+The notebooks are best viewed in the order outlined below to precisely follow my thought process.

 ### BASELINE PARAMETERS:
 sr = 12000 </br>